comfy/comfortable-mexican-sofa/README.md

 * A boolean field on Pages called 'include in Nav'.
 This could be used (but isn't used by default) if you are auto-generating navigation links but want some pages to not appear in the navigation.
+* Mixin for comfy filters to add to any controllers that don't inherit from CmsContentController.

 Features
 --------